Call us 203-307-5500

 You don’t need to buy expensive, specialized toys to encourage creativity.
 Children learn best when they can explore with their senses, and the world around them is full of interesting materials.
 Go on a nature walk to collect leaves, stones, and sticks.
 Save cardboard tubes, bottle caps, and fabric scraps from the recycling bin.
 These items are what educators call loose parts, and they are powerful tools for learning.
 Unlike a toy car that is always a car, a simple stone can be a bug, a piece of food, or a magic gem, letting your child’s imagination direct the play.

-Spark a Long-Term Investigation
+How to Spark a Long-Term Investigation

 A long-term investigation sounds formal, but it’s really just about following a question your child has over a few days or even weeks.
 It starts with listening.
 When your child asks, “Where do birds go when it rains?” that’s your starting point.
 You can observe birds from the window, build a small shelter in the yard, read books about bird nests, and draw pictures of what you’ve learned.
 Your role is to be a co-researcher, helping them find answers through hands-on exploration.
 This project-based learning approach shows your child that their questions are important and that learning is an exciting adventure.